 - Inability to concentrate.

 - Intense self-criticism and self-blame, thinking that you're a bad mother and you can't do anything right.

-- Inability to bond with your baby, which can cause intense feelings of shame
+- Inability to bond with your baby, which can cause intense feelings of shame or guilt.

 If you have several of these symptoms and they've persisted for some time, call your doctor to ask about being screened for postpartum depression.
 And if you've had any thoughts of harming the baby or yourself, make that call right away.